Policy 3570P - Student Records/Maintenance of School Records

 B. Protects the personal information from further unauthorized disclosures or other uses; and

 C. Destroys the personal information when it is no longer needed for the authorized purpose.
-Such destruction shall be effected by any specified time period set forth in the written agreement.
+Such destruction shall be affected by any specified time period set forth in the written agreement.

 5. The School may grant access to, or release information from, student records without parental consent or notification to any person for the purpose of research, statistical reporting, or planning, provided that no student or parent can be identified from the information released, and the person to whom the information is released signs an affidavit agreeing to comply with all applicable statutes and rules pertaining to Charter School student records.
 Any such release in this regard shall be consistent with Idaho Code and Policy 3575 relating to the limitations on the release of student data.

-7. The School shall grant access to or release information from any student record as specifically required by federal or State statute.
+7. RISE Charter School shall grant access to or release information from any student record as specifically required by federal or State statute.

 8. The School shall grant access to, or release information from, student records to any person possessing a written, dated consent, signed by the parent or eligible student with particularity as to whom the records may be released, the information or record to be released, and the reason for the release.
 One copy of the consent form will be kept in the records, and one copy shall be mailed to the parent or eligible student by the Executive Director.
 Whenever the School requests the consent to release certain records, the records custodian shall inform the parent or eligible student of the right to limit such consent to specific portions of information in the records.

-9. The School may release student records to the Executive Director or an official with similar responsibilities in a school in which the student has enrolled or intends to enroll, upon written request from such official.
+9. RISE Charter School may release student records to the Executive Director or an official with similar responsibilities in a school in which the student has enrolled or intends to enroll, upon written request from such official.

-12. The School will comply with an ex parte order requiring it to permit the U.S. Attorney General or designee to have access to a student’s School records without notice to or consent of the student’s parent(s)/guardian(s).
+12. RISE Charter School will comply with an ex parte order requiring it to permit the U.S. Attorney General or designee to have access to a student’s School records without notice to or consent of the student’s parent(s)/guardian(s).

-13. The School may charge a fee for copying information in the student’s records.
+13. RISE Charter School may charge a fee for copying information in the student’s records.
 No parent or student shall be precluded from copying information because of financial hardship.
-See Policy 4260 for information regarding the School copy fee schedule.
+See Policy 4260 for information regarding RISE Charter School copy fee schedule.

 14. A log of all releases of information from student records, including all instances of access granted, whether or not records were copied, shall be kept and maintained as part of such records.
 This log shall be maintained for the life of the student record and shall be accessible only to the parent or eligible student, records custodian, or other such person.
 The log of release shall include: